 - Reducing symptoms of premenstrual syndrome (PMS).
 There seems to be a link between low dietary calcium intake and symptoms of PMS.
 Consuming calcium daily seems to significantly reduce mood swings, bloating, food cravings, and pain.
 Also, increasing the amount of calcium in one's diet seems to prevent PMS.
 Women consuming an average of 1283 mg/day of calcium from foods seem to have about a 30% lower risk of developing PMS than women who consume an average of 529 mg/day of calcium.
 Taking calcium supplements, however, does not seem to prevent PMS.

 Possibly Effective for...

 - Colorectal cancer.
 Research suggests that high intake of dietary or supplemental calcium reduces the risk of colorectal cancer.
-Research also shows that taking calcium supplements might help to keep colorectal cancer from returning.
-However, people with low levels of vitamin D do not seem to benefit from calcium supplements.
+However, some conflicting evidence exists.
+This may be due to differences in blood levels of vitamin D. People with low levels of vitamin D do not seem to benefit from calcium supplements.

 - Fluoride poisoning.
 Taking calcium by mouth, together with vitamin C and vitamin D supplements, seems to reduce fluoride levels in children and improve symptoms of fluoride poisoning.